mlswg/mls-protocol/draft-ietf-mls-protocol.md

     uint32 generation;
 } MLSSenderData;
 ~~~~~

+MLSSenderData.sender is assumed to be a `member` sender type.
+When constructing
+an MLSSenderData from a Sender object, the sender MUST verify Sender.sender_type
+is `member` and use Sender.sender for MLSSenderData.sender.

 The Additional Authenticated Data (AAD) for the SenderData ciphertext
 computation is its prefix in the MLSCiphertext, namely: